Blogger

 Getting a suit for Everest

 After publicly committing to Mt.
-Everest Base Camp, Amelia found out she had become in for an assignment.
-The blogger had never hiked before embarking on her yr and a half education challenge.
+Everest Base Camp, Amelia discovered she had become in for an assignment.
+The blogger had never hiked before embarking on her yr and half-education challenge.

 Working with an instructor, she centered on cardio while her husband targeted power.
 She says, “as long as you’re constantly lively, four to five times per week, anybody can do it.”